simplex-chat/simplex-chat/docs/FAQ.md

 If it's not, please open notifications, disable them (choose Off / Local), and then enable again - you should do it when you have Internet connection.

-Check if your push server has been restarted at time of the issue (Notifications -> Push server) at https://status.simplex.chat
+Check if your push server has been restarted at time of the issue (Notifications -> Push server) at https://status.simplex.chat if it has been restarted, you may not receive notifications from that time.

 If device was offline, you may need to open the app to start receiving notifications.